vstoykovbg/doubleslow/README.md

 ## Randomness mixer: randomness from the sound input and the mouse

-The script `randomness-mixer.py` creates a BIP39 mnemonic by collecting randomness from the mouse, the sound input and the `haveged`.
+The script `randomness_mixer.py` creates a BIP39 mnemonic by collecting randomness from the mouse, the sound input and the `haveged`.
 Make sure you have `arecord` and `haveged` installed on your system.
+The script also uses random data entered by the user via the keyboard.

 In case the script is started without [X](https://en.wikipedia.org/wiki/X_Window_System) (in the virtual terminal) it will read the mouse movements directly from the `/dev/input/mice`.
 However, it needs to be started as *root* to do this (only the *root* have permission to access `/dev/input/mice`).

 The program `arecord` will not work in virtual terminal if the script is started as *root* and the [X](https://en.wikipedia.org/wiki/X_Window_System) is running.
 But this problem can be avoided simply by running the script in the graphical environment (terminal emulator like `xterm`, `gnome-terminal`) or shutting down the [X](https://en.wikipedia.org/wiki/X_Window_System).

+## Random choice

+The script `randomness_choice.py` creates random numbers in a range.
+It uses randomness from the sound input (`arecord`), `haveged`, random data entered by the user via the keyboard, and from the mouse movements.
+If called with `nomouse` parameter it does not use the mouse as a randomness source.

 ## Dependencies